ImpactMarkets/writing/README.md

-# writing
+# Writing

-The issue tracker serves to track our progress on documentation and proto-whitepaper drafts
+The issue tracker of this repository serves to track our progress on documentation and proto-whitepaper drafts.